-It was confirmed that robust arrangements are in place for the management of prescription pads/forms and that written security policies are in place to reduce the risk of prescription theft and misuse.
+It was confirmed that robust arrangements are in place for the management of prescription pads/forms.
+Following the inspection a policy on the security of prescription pads to reduce the risk of prescription theft and misuse was developed and an electronic copy was forwarded to RQIA.
+Further advice was provided to enhance this policy to fully reflect HSCB guidance.

-Five patients submitted questionnaire responses to RQIA.
-All indicated that they felt safe and protected from harm and also indicated they were very satisfied with this aspect of care.
-The following comment was included in a submitted questionnaire response:
+Fifteen patients submitted questionnaire responses to RQIA.
+All indicated that they felt safe and protected from harm and that they were very satisfied with this aspect of care.
+Comments provided included the following: